rcaferati/react-awesome-button/README.md

 }
 ```

-### &lt;AwesomeButton /&gt; button tag example
+### &lt;AwesomeButton /&gt; rendered with a button tag

-Renders a `Button` tag with a callback function on animation release.
+Renders the component with a `Button` tag and an onPress prop called on animation release.
-Checkout this example live on the storyboard.
+Checkout this example live on the [storyboard](https://caferati.me/demo/react-awesome-button/storybook/?selectedKind=AwesomeButton&selectedStory=Primary).
 ```jsx
 import { AwesomeButton } from "react-awesome-button";
 import AwesomeButtonStyles from "react-awesome-button/src/styles/styles.scss";